yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 end
 {% endhighlight %}

 In this design we made Grid our absolute dependency of our Game.
-The game of battleships cannot be played if it didn't have any grids.
+The game of battleships cannot be played if it didn't have any grids and is a central component.
 With this design player has become just a detail.
-It is not a central component of our application and it can be any abstract object.
+It is not a core component of our application and can be any abstract object.

 For example we can represent player as a Symbol: